whyarmaan/mend-together/README.md

 # Mend Together
-<p>A Place Where You Can Find People Who Shares The Same Music Tastes As You 💫</p>
+A Place Where You Can Find People Who Shares The Same Music Tastes As You 💫
 ---
 Mend Uses ["Spotify API"]('https://developer.spotify.com') For Getting Your Music Tastes 🎶!
 ___